 85% to 90% of all scald burn injuries that make it to the medical center are because of hot drinks or hot foods.
 The most frequent source of scald injuries is hot beverage spills.

-Depending on how long the hot beverage stays in contact with the skin, there are three different types of burn injuries that can occur, and these are:
+Depending on how long the hot beverage stays in contact with the skin, three different types of burn injuries can occur, and these are:

 Also referred to as partial-thickness burns, these types of burns are much more severe than first-degree burns, affecting the outer layer of the skin and also the inner layer.
 Victims may experience blisters, intense pain, and extreme skin sensitivity.
 Due to the burn, the skin may turn white, red, or even slightly brownish.
 There could also be chances of contracting an infection from the burn resulting in bodily fever in the victim.

-Also referred to as full-thickness burns, these types of burns are severe in nature and destroy both the outer and inner layers of the skin.
+Also referred to as full-thickness burns, these types of burns are severe in nature and destroy the skin’s outer and inner layers.
 The skin may become white, dry, and even look charred depending on how long the exposure to the hot beverages lasts.

 Since this type of burn can destroy nerve endings, the victim may not feel much pain.
-There is no chance of new skin growth, and therefore, victims must receive skin graft surgery, leading to scars and disfigurement.
+There is no chance of new skin growth; therefore, victims must receive skin graft surgery, leading to scars and disfigurement.

 Depending on how severe the burns are, the treatment may vary.
 For first-degree burns, victims can administer home care by taking over-the-counter pain medications and covering the burn with petroleum jelly two to three times a day.

 For severe burns, treatment may include cleaning and debriding, IV fluid intake, antibiotics, ointments, pain medication, a high protein diet, tetanus shot, skin grafting, and even cosmetic reconstruction.

 What to Do After a Starbucks Coffee Burn?